wcruzx/wcruzx/README.md

 ### Hi There, I'm Wéverson Cruz 👋

 - 🔭 I’m currently open to work
-- 📚 Currently studying for a degree in Systems Analysis and Development
 - 😄 Pronouns: He/Him

 <div align="center">